gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-07-12-Attention-Is-All-You-Need-A-Hands‑On-Guide-for-Gen-AI-Engineers.md

 ![Multi‑Head Attention](/content/2025/07/multi-head-attention.png){: width="300" height="500" }
 _Multi‑Head Attention, source: [Attention Is All You Need](https://arxiv.org/html/1706.03762v7)_

+> 💡Chef Marina splits her tasting brigade into $h$ sous‑chefs (attention heads),
+> each with its own Q/K/V “recipe card” set; they sample in parallel,
+> then she stitches their flavor notes together and refines them with a final
+> blend $W^O$ ([GeeksforGeeks][1]).
+> To keep each layer from overcooking, Marina adds back the original ingredients
+> (residual connection) and standardizes the mixture (LayerNorm) so
+> every batch tastes consistent before moving on.

 ---

 ## 6. Transformer Encoder‑Decoder Architecture (Intro Only)